-JUDGMENT OF THE COURT (Second Chamber) 21 October 2004 $^{\circ}$
+JUDGMENT OF THE COURT (Second Chamber) 21 October 2004 \

 In Case C-64/02 P,

-APPEAL under Article 49 of the Statute of the Court of Justice, brought on 27 February 2002,
+APPEAL under Article 49 of the Statute of the Court of Justice, brought on 27 February 2002, appellant, supported by intervener,

-Office for Harmonisation in the Internal Market (Trade Marks and Designs), represented by A. von Mühlendahl and G. Schneider, acting as Agents, with an address for service in Luxembourg,
+Office for Harmonisation in the Internal Market (Trade Marks and Designs), represented by A. von Mühlendahl and G. Schneider, acting as Agents, with an address for service in Luxembourg, the other party to the proceedings being:

-appellant,

-supported by

-United Kingdom of Great Britain and Northern Ireland, represented by P. Ormond, C. Jackson, M. Bethell and M. Tappin, acting as Agents, assisted by D. Alexander, barrister, with an address for service in Luxembourg,
+United Kingdom of Great Britain and Northern Ireland, represented by P. Ormond, C. Jackson, M. Bethell and M. Tappin, acting as Agents, assisted by D. Alexander, barrister, with an address for service in Luxembourg, defendant at first instance,

-intervener,

-Language of the case: German.
+\ Language of the case: German.